 - a few parents weren’t that thrilled about the notebooking component

-- parents said need to make weekly library trips to get required books
+- parents said they need to make weekly library trips to get required books

 - it’s sometimes repetitive

-I have never seen a curriculum that pleased everyone who reviewed it, so these cons aren’t meant to dissuade parents away from this course, but to show them what it is like more clearly perhaps.
-Personally, I didn’t find the cons outweighed the pros and therefore it is still a curriculum I would strongly consider using in my homeschool.
+I have never seen a curriculum that pleased everyone who reviewed it, so these cons aren’t meant to dissuade parents away from this course, but to show them what it is like more clearly, perhaps.
+I didn’t find the cons outweighed the pros, and therefore, it is still a curriculum I would strongly consider using in my homeschool.

 - Get things done quickly.
 There were more suggestions MFW was too easy than too hard.
 Some said they supplemented to give children more of a challenge.
-However, some like that it was so easy and one mother said they were able to do two-weeks worth of material in one week which gave them time to have a more extended break at the end of the year.
+However, some like that it was so easy, and one mother said they could do two weeks’ worth of material in one week, which gave them time to have a more extended break at the end of the year.

-If you’d like to read My Father’s World reviews from parents yourself, head to this link at the HomeschoolMom.com.
+If you’d like to read My Father’s World reviews from parents yourself, head to HomeschoolMom.com.

-The MFW curriculum, like many of the curricula available today is written from an American perspective.
+The MFW curriculum, like many of the curricula available today, is written from an American perspective.
 This means that when you buy their history courses, you’ll be learning U.S. history.
-Given the majority of people who are interested in this course are American, this will suit most; however, it may frustrate some who want a curriculum written from the perspective of their country.

 Is My Father’s World Accredited?

-Some parents believe accreditation is vital and wonder how their children will be able to enter college without it.
+Some parents believe accreditation is vital and wonder how their children will enter college without it.
 Learn why you don’t need homeschooling accreditation to get homeschoolers into college here.
-Also learn a few different ways homeschoolers can enter college here.
+Also, learn a few different ways homeschoolers can enter college here.